M0h3eN/bndf/README.md

 * Create a shared storage accessible by all the nodes in the cluster.
 * Copy input data directly in HDFS using [WebHDFS REST API](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) (Not implemented yet).

 Otherwise, data locality could create major bottlenecks while processing data with Spark.

+## Documentation

+BDNS documentation are available in [bdns-doc](https://bdns.readthedocs.io/).